Start your free &

 Answer: It will be difficult for John to re-open his case unless he can show there was some element of unfairness about the settlement.
 Because he was legally represented it makes it difficult to argue the unfairness element.

 These facts are similar to what occurred in a recent Queensland Supreme Court case.
 The court ruled that the fact the law had developed over time to become more favourable for victims wasn’t enough.
+John would probably fail to successfully reopen his case.

-Other Considerations:
+Other considerations:

-Important Factors:
+Important factors:

-• you settled a claim without getting legal assistance;
+• you settled a claim without getting legal assistance

-• the institution argued you were out of time to make a claim and gave you a small payment because of that;
+• the institution argued you were out of time to make a claim and gave you a small payment because of that

-• you were placed under unfair pressure by the institution at the time;
+• you were placed under unfair pressure by the institution at the time

 • there were other circumstances that meant the settlement you took was an unfair one.